GreatDeveloper66/elevator-app/README.md

 The app is a single page frontend user interface using JavaScript with React for user interface and interactivity and Redux for state management.

 ## Installation
-On your local machine move to the directory you would like to install the code, then git clone This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+On your local machine move to the directory you would like to install the code, then run 'git clone git@github.com:GreatDeveloper66/elevator-app.git'

+### Install dependencies
+To install all necessary dependencies -> type 'cd elevator-app', then 'npm install' in command line

+### Run
+To launch app -> run 'npm start' in project directory App will open at 'http://localhost:3000' visit 'http://localhost:3000' in your broswer or visit heroku deployed app at https://serene-garden-70169.herokuapp.com/

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts